Are Teeth Made Of Keratin?

 We all know the obvious differences between our teeth and hair.
 Teeth are hard, while hair is soft and flexible.
 People often wonder if hair or teeth are made of dead cells.
 Once hair grows past the skin’s surface, its cells are no longer living.
 Tooth enamel does not contain any living cells and cannot repair or regenerate itself.

-But teeth and hair have more similarities than you think.
+Teeth and hair have more similarities than you think.
 Let’s review what they’re made of!

 Teeth are made of pulp, keratin, dentin, enamel and cementum.
 Enamel is the outer layer that we see and is the hardest substance in the human body.
 Composed of crystalline calcium phosphate, enamel is porous, so it absorbs outside substances.
 It’s also semi-translucent, which allows the dentin (yellow layer) to show through.
 If we refer to dentistry 101, the weaker your enamel, the more your enamel absorbs color from food, and the more dentin shows through so teeth look discolored.